St. Alban's Abbey

 Are there restrooms and cafes?

-Facilities such as restrooms may be available on-site; however, check the official website for specific amenities.
+Facilities such as restrooms may be available on-site; however, for dining options, nearby cafes and restaurants can be explored.

 What should I wear?